pgassmann/pulet/README.md

 The configuration can then be directly applied without installing dependencies or modules on a node.

 * ./pulet package: package modules and configuration to rpm in ./build/.
-* Install puppetconfig rpm and puppet-agent on a system
+* Install pulet rpm and puppet-agent on a system
-* /opt/puppetconfig/pulet apply: Apply the configuration
+* /opt/pulet/pulet apply: Apply the configuration